Manager Andy Giles Phone: 01643 841582

 The income from the rental is used to pay annual landlords’ running costs, maintenance and improvements, and to maintain a small capital reserve for a ‘rainy day’.
 Any further income is ploughed back into the running of the shop by giving our tenants, ‘rent holidays’ especially during the winter months when trade can be slower.

-Directors of the Company, 2019 Eddie Bishop (Chairman), Peter Clapham (Secretary), Lesley Roake, Sally Farmer, Margaret Smith, Paddy Parnell, George Burnell and John Bell.
+Eddie Bishop (Chairman), Peter Clapham (Secretary), Lesley Roake, Sally Farmer, Margaret Smith, Paddy Parnell, George Burnell (retired August 2019) and John Bell (retired August 2019).
+The Directors recommend the appointment of Mr Stan Moore as Director from 14th July, 2020 subject to ratification at the next AGM.